janiejestemja/cipherleaf_precursor/README.md

 ## Status
 ---
-In development.

-Things may break, shift or sparkle unecpectedly, but it's alive and growing...
-Cipherleaf was planted, watered, and grown from scratch, with way too many late nights, cozy bugs, and a little help from a rubber duck.

 Because of the way the encryption keys are derived by the passphrase, as well as the AES mode implemented this software is not safe for real world application - it's just a neat proof of concept.

 The encryption engine used in Cipherleaf can be found [here](https://github.com/janiejestemja/aes_ctr_rspy) in a version that compiles into a Python module (installable via pip) instead of WebAssembly.